(Published March 2021, last updated June 2023)

 A small entrance fee applies to the three museums in Le Monastier-sur-Gazeille.
 Check each website for further details and to confirm opening hours.

-You’ll find the program for the music festival here.
+You’ll find the program for the music festival on the Le Monastier-sur-Gazeille website.

 Accommodation in Le Monastier-sur-Gazeille

 There is a wide range of options for an overnight stay in Le Monastier-sur-Gazeille.
-I can personally recommend Les Acacias for the clean and cheerful rooms and for the delicious dinner!
+I can personally recommend Les Acacias (now Chevre et Chou) for the clean and cheerful rooms and for the delicious dinner!

 Where to eat in Le Monastier-sur-Gazeille

-There are several cafés, three bakeries and a patisserie close to the centre of town and Les Acacias, which is located on the outskirts, serves lunch during the week and dinner every night (except Wednesday and Sunday evening during the low season).
-Ask for suggestions at the Tourist Office or find something that tickles your taste buds here.
+There are several cafés, three bakeries and a patisserie close to the centre of town and Chevre et Chou, which is located on the outskirts, serves lunch every day (except Wednesday) and dinner every night from Thursday to Sunday.
+Ask for suggestions at the Tourist Office or find something that tickles your taste buds on the Le Monastier-sur-Gazeille website.

 The weekly fresh food market is held on Tuesday mornings throughout the year.
 In July and August, an additional market is held on Thursday evenings between 5 pm and 7 pm.